MarcWeber/editor-cells/README.md

   * Announce at Reddit after some Emacs support has been written?

-  * replace bufnr by bufid beacuse bufnr is special to Vim
+  * python gather with timeout to catch issues (see examples.py, CompletionBasedOnFiles)

 TIPS:
 =====